Adnuntius/api-tools/README.md

 `python -m venv .venv` with `virtualenv .venv`.
 - On Windows you would replace `source .venv/bin/activate` with `.venv\Scripts\activate`.

+#### Option 2 Bonus-Choose Your Own Adventure

+The advantage of Option 2 is it allows you to modify this library and use it locally, which can be useful for testing.
-Next you need to set up the libraries you need:
+To do this, after following the steps above you will also need to set up the libraries you need:
 ```
 pip install --upgrade setuptools
 python3 -m pip install twine wheel